 As well as establishing protocols regarding the type of service you offer, it’s essential to set out how you engage with customers if you want your business to be a success.
 You’ll want your customer support to reflect your branding and marketing.
 If you advertise your business as a caring and compassionate enterprise, this needs to shine through your customer service.
 If you deliver poor support at this stage, your investment in branding and marketing is effectively wasted.

 Similarly, the company’s investment in product or service development will be lost if your customer service lets you down.
-When potential customers are dissuaded from making a purchase because of poor service, it doesn’t matter how great your prices or products are or how pretty your website is.
+When potential customers are dissuaded from purchasing because of poor service, it doesn’t matter how great your prices or products are or how pretty your website is.

 Increasing Customer Retention Rates